MartisCommunity/docs/README.md

 ## Support

 Do you have a technical support question, found a defect, or would like to make a feature request?
 Please create an [issue](https://discord.gg/HSk92SEM83) and we will investigate right away.

-Do you have a general inquiry?
-Please feel free to contact us at service@martiscoin.org.

 We :heart: feedback.